diyscif/diyscif/scif-thesis.md

 removal of the door, e.g. welded or affixed with set screws. [@ics-705-ts, pp.
 11-12]

-The alarm response time criteria on @ics-705-ts, p.
-14 requires a maximum response time of 15 minutes.
+The IC Tech Spec‐for ICD/ICS 705 requires a maximum response time of 15 minutes [@ics-705-ts, p.
+14].
 Assuming that the door should resist entry for the entire alarm response time, i.e. an attacker should be captured before he breaches the door, this requirement roughly translates to DIN EN 1627 Resistance Class 5.
 RC 5 entails that an experienced attacker using hand tools, power tools, such as a drill, jigsaw or reciprocating saw and an angle grinder with a maximum disc diameter of 125 mm can't breach the door within 15 minutes.
 A SCIF door setup should meet or exceed this standard.

 Closed storage of sensitive information in a security container is preferrable over open storage when the SCIF is not in use.
 Even better, sensitive